RiedigerD2/OpenHouse/PrototypeOne/README.txt

 	SubCatagoryFile: File name of an xml file in either \bin\Debug\Information or \bin\Release\Information depending on the run the extension must be included in the name
-	Image: string relative path from \bin\Debug or \bin\Release to an image to be displayed
+	Image: string relative path from PrototypeOne/Resources/Images to an image to be displayed

 	Video: string relative path from \bin\Debug or \bin\Release to an video to be displayed